 How do I browse for sheet music or scores in the library?

 You will find full scores and sheet music on the ground floor of Curzon Library: turn left when you enter, and left again after the photocopiers.
-Music is arranged in number order according to its class mark (see searching/browsing by instrument).
+Music is arranged in number order according to its shelf mark (see "can I search/browse by instrument" below).

 You will find study scores on the ground floor of Curzon Library in the AV room: turn right when you enter, and room C001 is on your right.
 You will also find CDs, DVDs, LPs and listening equipment in here.